deepanshs/mrsimulator/docs/user_guide/methods_library/methods_library.rst

 * :ref:`st_vas`
 * :ref:`ssb2d`

-The syntax for all library methods follows,
+An example of the syntax that all library methods follows is shown below.

 .. code-block:: python